 Some models are also equipped with a swivel seat adjustment.
-To adjust the seat, release the lever directly below the front center of the drivers seat area by lowering to the bottom of the seat base.
-Locate the twist knob on the left center of the seat base, (this knob is different than the Lumbar Support) and turn counterclockwise to loosen.
+To adjust the seat, release the lever directly below the front center of the driver's seat.
 The seat should swivel freely.
 To reset the seat position, simply reverse these steps.
+For boats with the optional fiberglass floor, the lever to allow the seat to swivel is located on the rear, left corner of the driver's seat.

-Figure 2-13.
+Figure 2-21.
 Bolster Seat

-Figure 2-14.
+Figure 2-22.
 Lumbar Adjuster

-Figure 2-15.
+Figure 2-23.
 Seat Adjuster